 On the right path?
 A unique time for reflection

-The Covid 19 lockdown is a unique experience on many levels and at this point, whether or not you have been furloughed or made redundant, or you feel relatively secure in your position, you may be at a point of introspection and reflection.
+Covid 19 has been a unique and challenging experience on many levels and whether or not you have been made redundant, or you feel secure in your position, you may be at a point of introspection and reflection.
 For marketers, there are several compelling reasons to spend some time reflecting on your career plan right now.

 Firstly, a crisis affords a good opportunity to reflect on your career and re-evaluate the path you are on or if you are starting out, the direction you want to take.